fetchai/uAgents/README.md

 ### Running a Demo

 #### Creating an Agent
-Build your first μAgent using the following script:
+Build your first uAgent using the following script:

     from uagents import Agent, Context
     alice = Agent(name="alice", seed="alice recovery phrase")